Developing turn-key installations and systems

 Meanwhile, the market grew and thus so did production at Eltomation.
 In a few years' time, the company was making no less than ten times more drawings than they had been previously.
-A problem emerged, however.
-'We once opted to link every drawing to a customer,' according to Van Elten.
+A problem emerged, however. ''We once opted to link every drawing to a customer,'' says Van Elten.

 PDM Awareness Training

 Several Eltomation employees followed a PDM Awareness Training programme at Cadac Group.
 It quickly became clear that the PDM solution of Autodesk was the best solution for Eltomation.